jimmyca15/AzureWebFarm/ArrVmssAppVmss/README.md

 `
     * example: \\contoso.file.core.windows.net\MyIisFileShare
 5. Click the _Connect As..._ button and fill out the form with the credentials for the local file share user

+[CreateBlobContainer]: imgs/CreateBlobContainer.PNG "Creating a blob container in the Azure Portal"
+[CreateFileShare]: imgs/CreateFileShare.PNG "Creating a file share in the Azure Portal"
+[CreateStorageAccount]: imgs/CreateStorageAccount.PNG "Creating a storage account in the Azure Portal"
+[FoldersCreated]: imgs/FoldersCreated.PNG "All folders created for the deployment"
+[InboundNatRules]: imgs/InboundNatRules.PNG "List of Network Address Translation (NAT) rules for the Azure Load Balancer"
+[RequestToVmss]: imgs/RequestToVmss.PNG "HTTP request to validate the web farm servers are running"
+[ResourcesCreated]: imgs/ResourcesCreated.PNG "All resources created by the deployment script"
+[ScalingOut]: imgs/ScalingOut.PNG "Scaling out a VM scale set in the Azure Portal"
+[ScalingOut3]: imgs/ScalingOut3.PNG "VM scale set instances indicating that they are finished provisioning"
+[VnetDevices]: imgs/VnetDevices.PNG "All Azure virtual machines connected to the virtual network"